What's safe to eat during pregnancy? Can hair dye hurt the fetus? How about changing the litterbox?

 Eating Fish While Pregnant

-The FDA's 2017 guidelines advise pregnant, nursing, or even women considering having children, to eat 2-3 servings (8-12 ounces) of certain varieties of fish each week in order to protect developing babies from high levels of potentially brain-damaging mercury.
+The 2015-2020 Dietary Guidelines for Americans advise pregnant, nursing, or even women considering having children, to eat 2-3 servings (8-12 ounces) of certain varieties of seafood each week in order to protect developing babies from high levels of potentially brain-damaging mercury.

 Here are drafted recommendations and guidelines that government officials say will help pregnant women reduce their exposure to mercury: